-The Chapman family occupied its Mt.
+The Chapman family occupied their Mt.
 Aventine mansion until 1914, when the family estate was sold.
 This grand manor house was built by Nathaniel Chapman’s great-grandson, Pearson, around 1840, after a fire damaged the original house near the river.
-The antebellum mansion, which commands a prominent overlook and spectacular view of the Potomac River, was appended to a small stone cottage dating to the late 1700’s.
+The 19th Century mansion, which commands a prominent overlook and spectacular view of the Potomac River, was appended to a small stone cottage dating to the late 1700s.
 Today’s structure includes several additions.

 The structure was enlarged around 1860, expanding its east-west axis.
 The Mt.
 Aventine Mansion is a two-story, common bond brick structure, with lower flanking wings.
 A cedar lined lane provides the approach to the manor house.

-The house currently consists of 8 fireplaces, 5 bedrooms, 6 ½ bathrooms, a front parlor, a dining room, a main kitchen area, a warming kitchen area, and 2 offices.
+The house currently consists of eight fireplaces, five bedrooms, six and one-half bathrooms, a front parlor, a dining room, a main kitchen area, a warming kitchen area, and two offices.
 There is also a basement under the main part of the house.
-The central hall with two wings architecture makes it one of the best examples of antebellum homes in Southern Maryland.
+The central hall with two wings architecture makes it one of the best examples of 19th Century homes in Southern Maryland.
 As such, Mt.
 Aventine was added to the National Register of Historic places in 1996.